Steam (service): Developer features

-Developers of software available on Steam are able to track sales of their games through the Steam store.
+Developers of software available on Steam can track sales of their games through the Steam store.
 In February 2014, Valve announced that it would begin to allow developers to set up their own sales for their games independent of any sales that Valve may set.
 Valve may also work with developers to suggest their participation in sales on themed days.

-Steam conducts and partially publishes a monthly opt-in hardware and software survey since 2007 and 2010.
+Steam has conducted and partially published a monthly opt-in hardware survey since 2007.
+Data on installed software began to be collected in 2010.

 Valve added the ability for developers to sell games under an early access model with a special section of the Steam store, starting in March 2013.
-This program allows for developers to release functional, but not finished, products such as beta versions to the service to allow users to buy the games and help provide testing and feedback towards the final production.
+This program allows developers to release functional, but not finished, products such as beta versions to the service to allow users to buy the games and help provide testing and feedback towards the final production.
 Early access also helps to provide funding to the developers to help complete their games.
 The early access approach allowed more developers to publish games onto the Steam service without the need for Valve's direct curation of games, significantly increasing the number of available games on the service.
+Valve added Steam Playtest for developers in 2020, allowing them to run closed beta testing for their games prior to a public release.

-Developers are able to request Steam keys of their products to use as they see fit, such as to give away in promotions, to provide to selected users for review, or to give to key resellers for different profitization.
+Developers can request Steam keys of their products to use as they see fit, such as to give away in promotions, to provide to selected users for review, or to give to key resellers for different prioritization.
 Valve generally honors all such requests, but clarified that they would evaluate some requests to avoid giving keys to games or other offerings that are designed to manipulate the Steam storefront and other features.
-For example, Valve said that a request for 500,000 keys for a game that has significantly negative reviews and 1,000 sales on Steam is unlikely to be granted.

-Valve enabled the ability for multiple developers to create bundles of games from their offerings without the need for Valve's staff to create these on their behalf in June 2021.
+Valve enabled the ability for multiple developers to create bundles of games from their offerings in June 2021.